MicrosoftDocs/VBA-Docs/api/Publisher.Document.md

 Represents a publication.

+## Remarks

+Use the **[ActiveDocument](Publisher.Application.ActiveDocument.md)** property to refer to the current publication.

 ## Example

-Use the  **[ActiveDocument](Publisher.Application.ActiveDocument.md)** property to refer to the current publication.
 This example adds a table to the first page of the active publication.

 ```vb
 Sub NewTable()